computationalcognitivescience/lovelace/content/_part_ii/math.md

 are friends or not) or numeric (e.g., distances).
 Graph theory allows us to express in abstract the set of elements $$V$$ called *vertices* and their relationships $$E$$ called *edges* which together make up a graph $$G=(V,E)$$.
-The set of edges is a subset of the cardinal product of the vertices
+The set of edges is a subset of the Cartesian product of the vertices
 $$E\subseteq V\times V$$.
 If there is a relationship between two vertices $$e\in V$$ and $$v\in V$$, then $$(u,v)\in E$$.